magmide/magmide/README.md

 Metaprogramming is [technically possible in Coq](https://github.com/MetaCoq/metacoq), but it was grafted on many years into the project, and it feels like it.
 The language is extremely cluttered and obviously "designed by accretion".
 All the documentation and introductory books were clearly written by academics who have no interest in helping people with deadlines build something concrete.
 The [Notation system](https://coq.inria.fr/refman/user-extensions/syntax-extensions.html) just begs for unclear and profoundly confusing custom syntax, and is itself extremely overengineered.
 It's a pure functional language with a garbage collector, so it will never perform as well as a self-hosted bare metal compiler.
 And let's be honest, the name "Coq" is just terrible.

-I don't intend to throw away all the awesome work done by the Coq project though, which is why the first bootstrapping compiler and initial theory will be written in Coq, and I intend to (someday) create some kind of backport to allow old Coq code to be read and used by Magma.
+I don't intend to throw away all the awesome work done by the Coq project though, which is why the first bootstrapping compiler and initial theory will be written in Coq, and I intend to (someday) create some kind of backport to allow old Coq code to be read and used by Magmide.
 But I'm unwilling to be bound to Coq's design.

 This question is a lot like asking the Rust project creators "why not just write a specialized C compiler"?
 Because instead of making something *awesome* we'd have to drag around a bunch of bad decisions.
 Sometimes it's worth it to start fresh.